hello-i5a/fcfs_scheduling/README.md

-# CPU Scheduling Simulation: First-Come-First-Serve (FCFS)
+# CPU Scheduling Algorithm: First-Come-First-Serve (FCFS)

 This python program simulates CPU scheduling using the First-Come-First-Serve (FCFS) algorithm.
 It calculates and displays various metrics for each process, including waiting time and turnaround time, as well as a Gantt chart to visualize the scheduling.